 When it comes to capacity planning, they offer only basic functionality.
 They can’t capture all the crucial data in the debt collection process, they usually rely on their operational database to provide static reports as opposed to real-time reporting information and they can’t effectively predict workloads.
 Put all this together and you have an insufficient debt-recovery activity or wasted resources.

-They’re also limited when it comes to personalised service.
+They’re also limited when it comes to personalized service.
 Banks rely on segmentation to group customers together, so that each segment can be offered different debt-recovery treatment.

-Bespoke, specialised software allows greater adaptability and provides an extensive library of criteria to be implemented without additional IT intervention.
-This brings agility, speed and consistency to the segmentation process, and in doing so increases profitability.
+Bespoke, specialized software allows greater adaptability and provides an extensive library of criteria to be implemented without additional IT intervention.
+This brings agility, speed, and consistency to the segmentation process, and in doing so increases profitability.

-Debt management and credit risk assessment demand assiduous attention from the organisation in question.
-Key areas like compliance, management of collections agencies, automated notifications and case-handling require constant vigilance.
+Debt management and credit risk assessment demand assiduous attention from the organization in question.
+Key areas like compliance, management of collections agencies, automated notifications, and case handling require constant vigilance.
 These everyday operations have a huge impact on business performance and customer satisfaction.

 A comprehensive software solution makes monitoring the performance of external agencies more effective: one flexible system can manage multiple customer journeys and multiple debt collections agencies.
 Meanwhile, most CRM systems require manual monitoring, limiting the coordination and management of external DCAs. most don’t even have a specialized module for agency assignments.
 Commission calculations are not automated and the lack of digital integration makes it impossible to accurately monitor DCA performance.

-With so many shifting debt-collections cases to handle, a good system should allow for a mixed level of handling, at account-level and customer-level.
-The binary nature of CRM systems, however, means the only one can be is supported, but not both.
+With so many shifting debt-collection cases to handle, a good system should allow for a mixed level of handling, at account-level and customer-level.
+The binary nature of CRM systems, however, means the only one that can be is supported, but not both.

 The 2008 crash had some positive effects – not least in changing banking regulations and processes.
-The collective failure of the financial world to monitor credit risks and manage debt has resulted in greater regulatory pressure to assess, report and, crucially, react quickly when customers stop paying.
+The collective failure of the financial world to monitor credit risks and manage debt has resulted in greater regulatory pressure to assess reports, and, crucially, react quickly when customers stop paying.

-To effectively track loans, overdrafts, credit cards, debts and the like, banks require systems which are reliable, centralised, and fast at flagging potential problems.
-As many CRM systems are semi-manual, have multiple points of access and rely on inadequate tools like spreadsheets, they often prove inadequate in all these respects.
+To effectively track loans, overdrafts, credit cards, debts, and the like, banks require systems that are reliable, centralized, and fast at flagging potential problems.
+As many CRM systems are semi-manual, have multiple points of access, and rely on inadequate tools like spreadsheets, they often prove inadequate in all these respects.